phylo42/EPIK/README.md

 ## Installation via Bioconda

 It is advised to install the package in a new environment, because our C++ dependencies are strict and may clash with other packages (requiring libboost in particular).
-We also recommend to use `mamba, which is faster in solving environment dependencies.
+We also recommend to use `mamba`, which is faster in solving environment dependencies.
 ```
 conda create -n epik
 conda activate epik
+conda config --set channel_priority strict

+# If you use mamba:
-conda config set channel_priority strict
+# conda config set channel_priority strict

 # note that we install both ipk (database creation) and epik (phylogenetic placement)
 mamba install ipk epik